 As you approach Joshua Tree National Park, take note of the rich cultural history of the area, occupied by humans for more than 5,000 years.
 From the 1800s until the area’s designation as a national monument in 1936 (it was elevated to park status in 1994), cattle ranching and mining provided the bulk of activity here, and the evidence remains in abandoned homesteads and long roads seeming to lead nowhere.

-There are no RV hookups in any of the nine campgrounds at Joshua Tree, but Black Rock (at 4,000 feet with 100 sites) and Cottonwood (3,000 feet, 62 sites) are the most well-appointed, with water and flush toilets and fresh-water fill-up and dump stations for camper trailers.
-The most remote at the south entrance, Cottonwood is first-come, first-served year-round, but reservations can be made at Black Rock during the busy spring and fall seasons (before June, after September).
-Fees for both Black Rock and Cottonwood are $15 a night; fees range from $10-$15 ($30 for group sites) for other campgrounds in the park.
+There are no RV hookups in any of the nine campgrounds at Joshua Tree, but Black Rock (at 4,000 feet with 100 sites) and the most remote at the south entrance, Cottonwood (3,000 feet, 62 sites), are the most well-appointed, with water and flush toilets and fresh-water fill-up and dump stations for camper trailers.
+Both Black Rock and Cottonwood require reservations during the busy season (September through early June).

 After you’ve set up camp, go exploring.
-The 18-mile Geology Motor Tour introduces you to the landscape’s deep history and takes about two hours round-trip.
+The 18-mile Geology Tour Road introduces you to the landscape’s deep history and takes about two hours round-trip.

 Leave the four wheels behind and explore the park on two feet -or two feet and two hands.
 Day hike options range from easy and accessible to strenuous, often requiring bouldering.
 Some hikers make it their goal to reach all five of the park’s fan palm oases: Cottonwood Spring, Lost Palms, Oasis of Mara, Victory Palms, and 49 Palms.
 These lush oases form along fault lines, where underground water is forced up to the surface of an otherwise parched terrain.